devptyagi/QuarantineCoding/README.md

 # QuarantineCoding
-This contians the codes that I solve daily on various Competetive Programming Platforms.
+This repo contians the codes that I solve daily on various Competetive Programming Platforms.
 Starting from 3rd April 2020.

 ## April 3rd, 2020